ikemax2/framework-ios-odptdata/README.md

 ### call function of Framework

-By above sequence, ODPTData.h and other header files will be visible at your *.m or *.swift source file, Code Snippet in Xcode become in function.
+By above sequence, ODPTData.h and other header files will be visible at your \*.m or \*.swift source file, Code Snippet in Xcode become in function.

-In your source code that use function of framework, you should include ODPTData.h .

 To use framework, you instantiate ODPTDataController class first.
+You must set directory of Database file for Cache, EndPointURL and token to Initializer method.
+Fetch the EndPointURL and token from Administrator of API.

 ```Swift
 var dataSource = ODPTDataController ( apiCacheDirectory:"zzzz...",  userDataDirectory:"yyyy", endPointURL:"https://xxxxxx", token:"xxxxx" )